-Wesley Academy of Early Learning offers full and part-time learning experiences for infants, toddlers, preschool and after school students.
+Wesley Academy of Early Learning offers full and part-time Christian-based learning experiences for infants, toddlers, early preschool, preschool, and after school students.

 Our highly qualified teachers meet or exceed the state licensing requirements and are dedicated to providing nurturing environments for their students.
 The school is equipped with a video surveillance security system, age-appropriate educational resources, and Christian-based materials that will foster a love of learning and will provide a strong academic foundation.
 A balance of play and direct instruction in small and whole groups allows our students to explore the world around them and acquire skills in all areas of development.
-Biblical principles are introduced and reinforced through weekly chapel lessons held in the sanctuary.
+Biblical principles are introduced and reinforced through weekly chapel lessons.

 WAEL students participate in varied, meaningful activities including educational field trips as well as school and church performances.
 Related arts activities are also offered to WAEL students.